 2) I have asthma/allergies.
 What bed is best for me?

 Nearly all beds will, in time, attract house dust mites, whose droppings are highly allergenic.
-The only solution is regular cleaning, airing and the use of protective covers will reduce their effects.
-Some manufacturers now using anti-dust mite treated fabrics in the mattress covers, though always check the materials used if you suffer from any other allergies.
-Our Bed Experts will be able to give additional advice too.
+Regular cleaning, airing, and the use of protective covers will reduce their effects.
+Some manufacturers are now using anti-dust mite treated fabrics in their mattress covers, though always check the materials used if you suffer from any other allergies.
+Our Bed Experts will be able to give additional advice, too.